Number 1 Exercise and diet Book on the Internet. Click Here To Learn More

 Low-Carbohydrate Diet

-The low-carbohydrate, non–restricted-calorie diet aimed to provide 20 g of carbohydrates per day for the 2-month induction phase and immediately after religious holidays, with a gradual increase to a maximum of 120 g per day to maintain the weight loss.
+The low-carbohydrate, nonrestricted-calorie diet aimed to provide 20 g of carbohydrates per day for the 2-month induction phase and immediately after religious holidays, with a gradual increase to a maximum of 120 g per day to maintain the weight loss.
 The intakes of total calories, protein, and fat were not limited.
 However, the participants were counseled to choose vegetarian sources of fat and protein and to avoid trans fat.
 The diet was based on the Atkins diet

 Conclusions to me

-Well in looking at the results, and it was a very interesting read, I see that the bulk of the weight was lost during the first 7 or 8 months and then the people had their weight slowly creep up.
+Well in looking at the results, and it was a very interesting read, I see that the bulk of the was lost during the first 7 or 8 months and then the people had their slowly creep up.
 This is a normal part of a diet where you are excited at the beginning and then lose interest.
-There is no mention of exercise and I hate to say it but most people that are overweight are not getting enough exercise and this will usually make the biggest difference to a persons overall weight loss and gives them better health anyway.
+There is no mention of exercise and I hate to say it but most people that are over are not getting enough exercise and this will usually make the biggest difference to a persons overall loss and gives them better health anyway.

-The last thing I would like to point out is that as interesting as this study is in comparing different diets it really is quite normal for the amount of weight lost.
+The last thing I would like to point out is that as interesting as this study is in comparing different diets it really is quite normal for the amount of lost.
 I have yet to see a study that showed a 20 pound average loss in a year and no study is ever close.

 That being said, it is very posible to lose 40 or 50 or even more pounds in one year but people have to be committed to a clean diet and get lots of exercise.
 Don’t read too much into this study except to see that the classic low fat diet does not seem to be as effective as we all suspect it should be.